 - Listen to your parents; treat parents and teachers with respect.

-- Bring all the music books, binder, and notebook to every lesson.
+- Bring all the music books, a pencil, a binder, and notebook to every lesson.

 - Listen every day to the reference CDs or good YouTube videos of the pieces you are studying.